sankalp-12/moveinsync/README.md

 Username: admin
 Password: admin
 ```

-Once logged in, you can start making dashboards to monitor the application metrics and send alerts.
+- Once logged in, you can start making dashboards to monitor the application metrics and send alerts.
 A template dashboard has been provided in `grafana/dashboards/moveinsync.json` with a limited number of visualizations, which you can upload to **Grafana** through the _import_ option while creating a new dashboard.

 - The setup is now complete!
 You can now start sending HTTP requests to the services (using _curl_ or _Postman_), The different endpoints and their respective request body structures are provided below.

 ## API Documentation

-### Admin Service
+### Admin-Service

 - _Create Admin_
    ```yaml